Palestinian Truck Attack Kills 4 in Jerusalem

-Three women and a man were killed in the attack
+Three women and a man were killed in the attack+ READ ARTICLE

 (JERUSALEM) — A Palestinian rammed his truck into a group of Israeli soldiers in Jerusalem on Sunday, killing four people and wounding 15 others, Israeli police and rescue services said, in one of the deadliest attacks of a more than yearlong campaign of violence.